mantir/Lernreflex/README.md

 ## Troubleshooting

-On Windows `npm install` may fail in the end with 'Looks like you installed react-native globally'.
-Then you need to issue the commands:  `node generate-android.js` and `react-native link` manually.
+On Windows `npm install` may fail in the end with 'Looks like you installed react-native globally', then you need to issue the command `react-native link` manually.

 ## Generate documentation
 The documentation can be generated using: